Key points of using video on landing pages

 People want to see what they intend to buy.
 At a store, consumers can pick up products and interact with them.
 They can’t do that while shopping online.
 However, if you pick up your product and interact with it, your viewers benefit from the vicarious experience.
 They understand the product better and feel more confident in it.

-As you can see, using video on landing pages can greatly enhance your product and result in more conversions than a text-based landing page.
+As you can see, using a marketing video on landing pages can greatly enhance your product and result in more conversions than a text-based landing page.
 Working with a company like Veed.me to produce the right video or even using a stunning Coverr video to your landing page can make a world of difference.

 If you want to maximize your landing page’s impact, consider producing a short video that will engage viewers, elicit emotions, and encourage purchases.